Do you know useEffect

 I bet you've probably learned it that way.

-This effect runs after the first render...
+runs after the first render

-• after React updates the DOM, and
+- after React updates the

-• after running the layout effects.
+, and - after running the

-So the first half of the statement is nuanced, but nuances matter.
-If you're memorizing "useEffect runs after renders" you won't be lying to yourself, but you'll only be telling part of the story. "useEffect runs after the browser has painted the component" tells much more.
+runs after the browser has painted the component" tells much more.
 If you were to memorize one of the two, go for the second one.

 But what if I told you the second bit is also wrong?

-...and whenever value changes.
+...and whenever value

 Code speaks for us: